KushnirenkoTaras/f3k_timer/README.md

 * **Corr**    - Timer correction.
 Default 0
 * **Start**   - Start/Stop beep duration in ms. Default 200 (0.2 sec)
 * **Beep**    - 15 sec/minutes beep duration in ms. Default 70 (0.07 sec).
 If 0 - 15 sec beep disabled.

+##Timer correction
+Since the clock speed of the microcontroller may vary depending on the instance, the stopwatch may hurry or lag.
+To adjust this, use the **Corr** parameter of the *Time* menu.

+In this parameter, you must specify how long it takes for 1 minute in ms. The calculation procedure for this parameter is as follows:

+* Start the timer at the same time as the stopwatch.
+For example, sports
+* take a time of at least 10 minutes, preferably 30 minutes for more accurate calculation.
+* compare the time.
+For example, the timer went ahead 0.6 seconds in 30 minutes
+* 0.6 = 600 ms. 600/30 = 20.
+Enter the parameter **Corr** = 20.
+* If the timer is behind, set the **Corr** parameter to negative value